 Questions?
 If you have any questions about program costs, direct costs, indirect costs, or how your financial aid is calculated; please visit the financial aid office.
 We’ll be happy to help you.

 Apex Tech provides a federal Net-Price Calculator to give prospective students a preliminary estimate of total costs (both direct and indirect costs).
-The cost figures provided are for the 2017-2018 financial aid year in the Electrical and Advanced Electrical Program.
-The calculator also provides an estimate of federal grant funding (based upon 2017-2018 award schedules).
+The calculator also provides an estimate of federal grant funding.
 Your actual cost and financial aid will vary.
 Please call or visit the Financial Aid Office for more information and estimates specific to your family’s situation in the current financial aid year.

 Please read: This calculator is intended to provide estimated net price information (defined as estimated cost of attendance — including tuition and required fees, books and supplies, room and board (meals), and other related expenses — minus estimated grant and scholarship aid) to current and prospective students and their families based on what similar students paid in a previous year.